allenc256/teeny-nes/README.md

 ### Unimplemented Mappers

 The majority of mappers for American-released Nintendo games have been implemented.
-There are large number of mappers which cover Japanese releases on the Famicom (such as, the Konami VRC mappers) that are unsupported.
+In particular, these are iNES mappers 0 (NROM), 1 (MMC1), 2 (UxROM), 3 (CNROM), 4 (MMC3), and 7 (AxROM).
+There are large number of mappers which cover Japanese releases on the Famicom (notable examples would be the Konami VRC mappers) that are unsupported.
 There are two notable exceptions for American-released Nintendo game mappers that have not been implemented (yet):

 | Mapper | Notes |
 | ------ | ----- |